peculaze/logistic_growth/README.md

 # Logistic Growth Analysis

-A population of bacteria newly introduced into a nutrient medium are expected to undergo logistic growth, as described by the following differential equation, where N is the population size, r is growth rate, K is carrying capacity, and t is time.
+A population of bacteria newly introduced into a nutrient medium is expected to undergo logistic growth, as described by the following differential equation, where N is the population size, r is growth rate, K is carrying capacity, and t is time.

 ```math
 \begin{equation}